Three different zones

 This area – the oldest part of the Cemetery – has an established parkland feel, with fewer, irregularly distributed but early headstones, which have a pleasing variety of design and form.
 Trees, some in a row and some in clusters, provide shelter for gazebos and marquees at events.
 Irregularly distributed around this area, they create a sense of discovery.
 The fine Yew Tree Walk at the south end lends itself to promenade style performances.

-The Performance Area is located in this area as is the sculptural seating, including the circular Read in Peace seat.
+The Performance Area is located in this area with its Angel of the South, as is the sculptural seating, including the circular Read in Peace seat.

 The newly installed accessible paths enable everyone to enjoy moving safely around this area.